Work It Out Wombats!: Audience viewership

 Work It Out Wombats! achieved 23 million streams on PBS Kids video platforms within its first two weeks, as well as over 1.7 million views on YouTube.

 Critical response

 The series was praised for its positive messages, educational value, and high-energy characters.
 Writing for Common Sense Media, Diondra Brown rated it 5/5 stars, saying "The show's quality matches -- actually, exceeds, the high expectations viewers have for PBS Kids programming."

 Controversy

-The lesbian characters of Leiko and Duffy caused the series to be controversial among conservative crowds.
-In May 2023, the Governor of Oklahoma, Kevin Stitt, vetoed a measure to provide state funding to Oklahoma Educational Television Authority for three years, due to their broadcasting of Work It Out Wombats! (and of Clifford the Big Red Dog (2019 TV series), which also features same-sex parents) and the claims that it "overly sexualizing" kids.
+The lesbian characters of Leiko and Duffy caused the series to be controversial among some parents.
+In May 2023, the Governor of Oklahoma, Kevin Stitt, vetoed a measure to provide state funding to Oklahoma Educational Television Authority for three years, due to their broadcasting of Work It Out Wombats! (and of Clifford the Big Red Dog, which also features same-sex parents) and the claims that it "overly sexualizes our kids."